Trafficking Risk in Sub-Saharan African Supply Chains

 OIL AND GAS OVERVIEW

-In 2014, crude oil production made up 59 percent of the Congo’s GDP and 81 percent of its exports.[60]
-The Congo holds 1.6 billion barrels of oil, accounting for approximately 0.11 percent global reserves.[61]
+In 2021, crude oil production made up 59 percent of the Republic of the Congo’s GDP and 79.3 percent of its exports.
+[92] In 2022, oil production accounted for 40 percent of the Republic of the Congo’s GDP and 80 percent of its exports.
+[93] The Republic of the Congo holds 2.9 billion barrels of oil, accounting for approximately 0.2 percent of the world’s supply of oil reserves.[94]

 DOCUMENTED TRAFFICKING IN PERSONS RISK FACTORS IN OIL AND GAS PRODUCTION

-Corruption has long been a problem in the sector, with the majority of profits going directly to the Congo’s political elite.[62]
+Corruption has long been a problem in the sector, with the majority of profits going directly to the Republic of the Congo’s political elite, with little resources being invested in services and infrastructure to support the rest of the population.
+[95] Additionally, oil workers have reported low pay and various unspecified issues in their work.[96]

 Related Resources